rhodey/sqlitewasmwasi/package-rust/README.md

 ```

 ## Linking
 You need `component.wasm`.
 If you want to build `component.wasm` yourself, see: [parent](https://github.com/rhodey/sqlitewasmwasi).

 Otherwise run `cargo add sqlite-wasm-wasi` and `cargo fetch`.

 In dir `~/.cargo/registry/src/.../sqlite-wasm-wasi-X.X.X/` the files will be there.
-See [justfile](https://github.com/rhodey/sqlitewasmwasi/blob/main/justfile) also.

 ## Notes
 `open()` detaults to ["unix-dotfile" VFS](https://sqlite.org/vfs.html).